June-Skeeter/Module2_GEOS270/docs/Application_Part4.md

 ## Data Normalization
 <!-- {: .no_toc } -->

 One last thing we need to do is control for any confounding factors.
 For example, the DAs are different sizes.
 To get a better sense of green vegetation per DA, we will Normalize the Green Vegetation area by the Shape Area of the DAs.
-This is knonw as **Normalizing**, sometimes also referred to as standardizing.
+This is known as **Normalizing**, sometimes also referred to as standardizing.
 It is the process of dividing one variable by another variable to account for their relationship.
 It can help us identify patterns that might be masked by a confounding variable.
-We'll discuss normalization in more depth in leccture later on in term.
+We'll discuss normalization in more depth in lecture later on in term.

 **10**{: .label .label-blue } In the VanDA_2016 attribute table, add a Field called **Green_Vegetation_Fraction**.